 Originally from Calico Rock, Arkansas, this jail was used in the filming of the movie, The Bootleggers.

-Uncle Willie's Cabin is the mystery house of Mountain Village 1890.
-It is the only building in the Village for which the date of construction is no known.
+Uncle Willie’s Cabin is the only building in the Village for which the date of construction is not known.
 Local folklore says that the cabin was built by a slave as a home for himself and the white boy he raised after the boy's mother died.

 The cabin was built just a mile and a half away, long before Bull Shoals was known as anything but a rough, rocky spot in the White River.
 There is no chimney for a stove or fireplace, so the residents apparently stayed warm with whatever was available.
 Cooking was probably done outside on an open fire, and much later with an old kerosene stove.